AnthonMS/CS-Custom-Configs/README.md

 <h3>Screenshots</h3>

-**As you can see from the Images below, if you click on them, you will be able to see in the top left corner, some text that says the name of the View model you are using right now**
+**As you can see from the Images Below, if you click on them, you will be able to see in the top left corner, some text that says the name of the View model you are using right now**

+**View Models**

 <img src="/Images/Standard-view-model.png?raw=true" title="Standard View Model" height="240" width="384"> <img src="/Images/Gangsta-view-model.png?raw=true" title="Gangsta View Model" height="240" width="384"> <img src="/Images/Quake-view-model.png?raw=true" title="Quake View Model" height="240" width="384">

+**Crosshairs**

 <img src="/Images/Standard-Crosshair.png?raw=true" title="Standard Crosshair" height="30" width="30"> <img src="/Images/Reddot-Crosshair.png?raw=true" title="Red dot Crosshair" height="30" width="30"> <img src="/Images/Redplus-Crosshair.png?raw=true" title="Red Plus Crosshair" height="30" width="30"> <img src="/Images/Redcircle-Crosshair.png?raw=true" title="Red Circle Crosshair" height="30" width="30">

+**When you cycle between these crosshairs, it will say in teh top left corner which one you are using as well**